Alphaorina/Alphaorina/README.md

-- 👋 Hi, I’m @Alphaorina
+- 👋 Hi, I’m @Dennis Orina
-- 👀 I’m interested in everything Teh
+- 👀 I’m interested in everything Tech
-- 🌱 I’m currently learning Technical Management
+- 🌱 I’m an Engineering Manager graduate
 - 💞️ I’m looking to collaborate on both IT and management fields
-- 📫 How to reach me @ alpharina.works
+- 📫 How to reach me @(https://alphaorina.github.io/)

 <!---
 Alphaorina/Alphaorina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.